-Forest Law considers rights of customary people as the same as indigenous people.
-In some cases, new comers (normally as whole families) from provincial towns to the communities, living as far as 5 km from natural forestlands (article 30, Forest Law), have been using non-commercial timber and NTFP as customary rights to harvest timber and NTFP for their family consumption, as allowed by the law.
-Boundaries of forest estate areas consider as non-farmland of the local communities where, they had clear from their ancestors.
-Wherever possible, Land law is considered for customary rights if the communities already had been registered (Forest Law, article 15).
-Either indigenous or newcomer people can utilize timber and NTFP for their daily family consumption.
+Forest Law considers rights of customary people to the same degree as indigenous peoples rights.
+In some cases, newcomers (normally whole families) from provincial towns to the communities, living as far as 5 km from natural forestlands (article 30, Forest Law), have used customary rights to harvest timber and NTFPs for family consumption, as allowed by law.
+Either indigenous or newcomers can utilize timber and NTFP for daily family consumption.

-In this regard the indicators for Customary rights (1.13) and Indigenous/ traditional people rights (1.15) are considered the same, as legislation and risks are similar.
+In this regard the indicators for Customary rights (1.13) and Indigenous/traditional people rights (1.15) are considered the same, as legislation and risks are similar.